REAIABook/REAIABook/readme.md

 #### Prepare Sentiment Tweets

-We now prepare the sentiment tweet data
+We now prepare the sentiment tweet data.

-First we load in from the database
+First we load it in from the database.

 ``` r
   tweet.data <- dbReadTable(db.conn, 'SentimentTweets')